 The Cultural Fund

-The Arts Council - ten members appointed by the government - is responsible for the management of the Norwegian Cultural Fund (98 million euros in 2018).
-The final decision on the allocation of money from the Fund is made by the Council, in accordance with the arm's length principle.
+The Arts Council – ten members, appointed by the government – is responsible for the management of the Norwegian Cultural Fund (100 million euros in 2020).
+The final decision on the allocation of money from the Fund is made by the Council, following the arm's length principle.

-The Cultural Fund covers seven fields of professional activity: literature, music, performing arts, visual arts, cultural heritage and arenas for art and other activities.
-The funds are allocated to the free art sector outside the major, government-support institutions.
+The Cultural Fund covers seven fields of professional activity: literature, music, performing arts, visual arts, cultural heritage and arenas for art and other events.
+The funds are allocated to the independent art sector outside the significant, government-support institutions.

 The goals of the Norwegian Cultural Fund are to stimulate creative literary and artistic activities, preserve cultural heritage and to make cultural life accessible for as many people as possible.
-In addition, allocations from the fund serve to support innovative art, encourage new forms of artistic expression and stimulate new presentation methods.
+Also, allocations from the Fund serve to support innovative art, encourage new forms of artistic expression and stimulate new presentation methods.

-You can apply for financial support from a number of funding schemes, including:
+You can apply for financial support from several funding schemes, including:

 - Project funding